Sneezan/frontend-test/README.md

 # Frontend-test
-This was a test that given for a recruitment task as a frontend developer for a company using hubspot mainly.
+This was a test that given for a recruitment task as a frontend developer for a company using hubspot mainly in November 2022.

 ## The task
 To create an easy landing page from reference photos.